alana91-zz/lxml-parse-html/README.md

 # lxml-parse-html
-TDC 2019 talk on parsing HTMl using the lxml lib.
+TDC 2019 talk on parsing HTMl using the lxml lib